Banjara

 - Shared Artistic Projects

-- Collaborations with other cultural groups in artistic projects are fostering mutual understanding and appreciation of Banjara art forms.
+- Collaborations with other cultural groups in art and music are increasing, promoting mutual understanding.

 - Intercultural Marriages